fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Both Islam and Christianity expect the return of Jesus at the end of times, and both expect trials and tribulations to occur at the time.
 Many of the themes of these trials are similar, but they are also very different in detail and definition.
 Both religions expect the nation of believers to be the final victors, but the Christian believes that these are defined as the believers in the Gospel of the New Testament and in Christ as ‘the Savior’ and ‘the Incarnation’ of God, whilst the Muslim knows that it refers to those who believe in the pure monotheism entailed in submission to the One and Only True God.

 The return of Jesus is preceded in both religions by signs, again similar in general description, but subtly different in detail.
 Both religions teach that the return of Jesus will be preceded by a great and powerful figure of falsehood and temptation, called the Maseeh ad-Dajjal (The False Messiah) by the Muslims and the Anti-Christ by the Christians.
 Before this event other signs that agree with each other include a general increase in immorality and fornication, murder and crime, and general lawlessness, debauchery and falling away from religion and true knowledge.
-Accompanying these signs of civil malaise will be internecine[1]  wars, and natural disasters following closely one upon the other.
+Accompanying these signs of civil malaise will be internecine  wars, and natural disasters following closely one upon the other.
 The details and timings of these, however, are substantially different, even within particular faiths.
 How the Christian faith regards the second coming depends on the doctrinal view held.
 Four broad views are prominent: Historical and Dispensational Ante-millennialism, and Preterist Post and A-millennialism.
 </details>

 <details>